Discipline at Dunnellon Middle School

 REFERRAL TO DEAN’S OFFICE

 A student’s failure to respond to the attempts by the teacher and parents to change or correct misconduct will result in a discipline referral being written and the student sent to the Discipline Office.
-Dunnellon Middle will follow the Marion County Code of Student Conduct.
+Dunnellon Middle follows the Marion County Code of Student Conduct.

 NO TOLERANCE BEHAVIORS